MartinSugasti/simplest-resumes/README.md

 - Internationalization for English and Spanish
 - Custom error pages
 - [Stripe](https://stripe.com/) integration for allowing candidates to subscribe for unlimited job applications
+- Github Actions for rubocop, erb linter and GitGuardian

 # Live Application